sahajps/FC-PolarityScore/README.md

 ## Why This Project?

-In the paper, the Propensity Score (PS) is shown only for the top 5 entities and is presented year-wise.
+In the paper, the Polarity Score (PS) is shown only for the top 5 entities and is presented year-wise.
 However, a reader might be more interested in examining the neutrality of fact-checking media during specific events (e.g., the farmers' protest in India).
 Researchers often face space constraints in papers, limiting the ability to present various permutations and combinations of figures.
 Therefore, I came up with the idea to create a tool that allows our readers to explore more.

 ## Setup
 1. Clone the repository.